hi @Andrew Wynd here's the schema for that FAQ page:

 We aim to be highly responsive and can often attend on short notice depending on workload and project requirements.

-If you need a reliable, practical surveying partner for your project in Melbourne, Base Surveys can assist.
+If you need a reliable, practical surveying partner in Melbourne, Base Surveys can assist.

-We work closely with builders and consultants to deliver accurate, efficient and buildable outcomes on site.
+We work closely with builders, contractors, and consultants to deliver accurate, efficient, and buildable outcomes on site.

 Scroll to Top